marbl/canu/documentation/source/tutorial.rst

 .               .
 ==============  =============

-Eventually, we want to have Canu take a single error rate, the error rate of a single input read, and derive all other rates from there.
+Eventually, we want to have Canu take a single error rate, the error rate of a single corrected read, and derive all other rates from there.
 This is the parameter ``errorRate``.
 Currently, the defaults are 0.025 for PacBio sequences and 0.05 for Oxford Nanpore sequences.
 Typically, you should not need to modify this setting.
 However, the error rate does affect runtime and lowering it can significantly speed up your assembly.
 Thus, for low coverage datasets (<=30X) we recommend increasing the error rate slightly (by 1%, so errorRate=0.035 or PacBio) and for high-coverage (>=60X) datasets, we recommend decreasing it (by 1%, so errorRate=0.015 for PacBio).

 The following error rates are defined: